Skip to Content

 Call the Volusia County Branch Jail booking office at (386) 254-1540 or click here for more information.

-You may obtain information and application packets at the Volusia County Sheriff's District, Operations or Administration offices.
+You may obtain information and application packets at the Volusia Sheriff's Office District, Operations or Administration offices.
 You also may contact the Florida Department of Agriculture Division of Licensing at (850) 245-5691 for an information packet and application forms.

 This question and others regarding firearms in the State of Florida are answered in the Florida Firearms Guide.
 A copy of the laws relating to firearms is included in each concealed weapons application packet.